kesierzg/PyRamun/README.md

 macOS/Linux: python3 main.py

-Final release will include Windows and macOS packages
+~~Final release will include Windows and macOS packages~~ that was a lie, mabye next time

 ## LICENSE - GREG-LICENSE V1.0